drunkwinter/Simple-YouTube-Age-Restriction-Bypass/README.md

 ## 🔒 Privacy

-In order to unlock some video information, requests are handled through a proxy server.
+In order to unlock some videos, requests are handled through a proxy server.
 On the server side, the request will be authenticated with the credentials of an age-verified YouTube account.
 The source code of the proxy server can be found [here](https://github.com/zerodytrash/Simple-YouTube-Age-Restriction-Bypass/tree/main/account-proxy).

 **No credentials are sent from your YouTube account!
-The only info that the proxy server receives from you is the Video-ID and some non-user related information like the version of the YouTube website.** The used proxy server at `youtube-proxy.zerody.one` **does not** log IP-Adresses or Video-IDs.
-If you have set a different proxy server instance, then the operator's policies apply.
+The only data that the proxy server receives from you is the Video-ID and some non-user related data like the version of the YouTube website.** The used proxy server at `youtube-proxy.zerody.one` **does not** log IP-Adresses or Video-IDs.
+If you use different proxy server instance, then the operator's policies apply.

 To have an overview of the number of requests and possible issues, anonymous usage statistics are collected.
 These statistics can be viewed [here](https://youtube-proxy.zerody.one/getStats).